wazuh/wazuh-documentation/source/learning-wazuh/virus-total.rst

 By now, Wazuh should have noticed the zip file and the unzipped "malware," and both should have been checked against VirusTotal.
 Only the unzipped malware should actually match.

-1. Search Kibana for "syscheck OR virustotal" (not in quotes) to see recent FIM and VT lookup events.
+1. Search Kibana for ``syscheck OR virustotal`` to see recent FIM and VT lookup events.
 Choose fields for columnar display like below.

     +-----------------------------------------------------------------------------------------------+
     | .. thumbnail:: ../images/learning-wazuh/labs/vt-events.png                                    |